 A reviewable decision is a specific kind of decision.
-They are listed schedule 4A of the RTI Act and include a decision:
+They are listed in the RTI and IP Act and include a decision:

-- that your application does not comply with all the requirements of the Act, including that an application fee must be paid - to refuse access to information contained in a document; and - to release documents over the objections of a consulted third party.
+- that your application does not comply with all the requirements of the Act - to refuse access to information contained in a document; and - to release documents over the objections of a consulted third party.